 HPC and GPU Acceleration

-SCPN-Fusion-Core supports high-performance computing through a Rust native backend, C++ FFI bridge, and a planned GPU acceleration path.
+SCPN-Fusion-Core supports high-performance computing through a Rust native backend, C++ FFI bridge, and a GPU acceleration roadmap.

 Rust Workspace